We’re proud of the business we’ve built. Every year we’ve grown our team, our customer base, and our revenue.

 What problem does it solve?

-Hotjar provides website user data through tools such as surveys, session recordings, and heat maps.
+Hotjar provides website user data through surveys, session recordings, and heat maps.

 Why is it awesome?